 With checkout conversion management, not only can these suggestions be implemented, they can be tested once they are in place.
 Due to its cyclical nature, checkout conversion management is able to draw data from implemented changes, and continuously improve on the most effective conversion methods.

-For more information on checkout conversion management, or to sign up for a merchant account, please call (888) 924-2743 or go to Charge.com.
+For more information on checkout conversion management and eCommerce data analysis, or to sign up for a merchant account, please call (888) 924-2743 or go to Charge.com.